-Bill Paine has been making art of one kind or another since the late 1970s when he picked up a guitar and began attending the weekly local Oldtime music jams.
-A few years later, he picked up the mandolin, and these two instruments have provided his primary outlet for musical expression ever since.
+Bill Paine has been making music since the late 1970s when he picked up a guitar and began attending weekly local Oldtime music jams.
+A few years later, he picked up the mandolin, and these two instruments have been his main outlet for musical expression ever since.
 He has played in many bands over the years, for concerts, private events, weddings, and square, contra and Cajun dances.
-In addition to playing traditional tunes and music written by others, he has composed a number of original tunes.
+In addition to playing traditional and modern tunes and songs written by others, he has composed a number of original tunes and songs.

 Artist Biography: Originally from Tennessee, Bill Paine has lived in Florida since the 1970s.
 Over the years, he worked in a wide variety of vocations: motorcycle mechanic, meditation instructor, retail in a medium-sized motorcycle shop, touring musician, programmer and IT Director.
 He received a bachelor of science degree from University of Florida, in computer and information sciences, and spent over 20 years in the information technology field, before retiring from full-time work as IT director at the Florida Museum of Natural History, in 2016.